fkrasnowski/styled-benefits.docs/versioned_docs/version-0.1.x/API/variants.md

 `
 ```

-You can instanlty see the diference beetween these approaches. `Styled System` is designed to work with style `objects`, while `Styled Benefits` works with `tagged template literals`:
+You can instantly see the difference between these approaches. `Styled System` is designed to work with style `objects`, while `Styled Benefits` works with `tagged template literals`:

 ```jsx title=Styled_Benefits_💗
 const Box = styled.div`